simeononsecurity/simeononsecurity.ch/content/guides/mastering-git-a-comprehensive-guide-for-version-control/index.en.md

 2. **Commit**: The `git commit` command creates a new commit with the changes that have been staged.
 It is good practice to include a descriptive commit message that explains the purpose of the changes.

-3. **Push**: If you are working with a remote repository, you can use the `git push` command to upload your local commits to the remote repository.
+3. **Push**: If you're working with a remote repository, you can use the `git push` command to upload your local commits to the remote repository.

 ## Branching and Merging
 Git's branching and merging capabilities are powerful tools for managing parallel development efforts and integrating changes.